seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Brutus, bay not me;
-I’ll not endure it: you forget yourself,
+I'll not endure it: you forget yourself,
 To hedge me in; I am a soldier, I,
 Older in practise, abler than yourself
 To make conditions.